 TOPICS IN THIS EDITION

-- Research trial updates
+- RCT updates

 - UPSIDES sustainability

 - Conferences in London, Tel Aviv and Hammamet

-- Interview: UPSIDES Uganda team weighs in on facilitators and challenges
+- Interview: progress and challenges faced by the team in Uganda

 WWW.UPSIDES.ORG O

+RCT AND EVENT IIPDATFS

-STUDY TRIAL COMPLETION We are happy to announce that the UPSIDES study has now completed the RCT data collection across sites.
+We are happy to announce that the UPSIDES study has now completed the RCT data collection across sites.
 This incudes Focus Group Discussions (FGDs), in-person interviews with service users and quantitative assessments at all three time points.

+UPSIDES SIISTAINABIIITY

-UPSIDES SIISTAINABIIITY All UPSIDES sites are currently working towards sustaining peer support at the respective sites.
+All UPSIDES sites are currently working towards sustaining peer support at the respective sites.

 For example, at the Ulm site, a new PSW was hired by the hospital based on the experiences with their work since end of UPSIDES RCT.
-More information will follow in our next newsletter.
-At the PU site, the trainers conducted a 5 day train-the-trainer workshop for the Schizophrenia Research Foundation (SCARF, Chennai, India) on the UPSIDES peer support modules for their peer support intervention, as part of the UPSIDES scale up
+More info will follow in our next newsletter.
+At the PU site, the trainers conducted a 5 day train-the-trainer workshop for the Schizophrenia Research Foundation (SCARF, Chennai, India) on the UPSIDES peer support modules for their peer support intervention, as part of the UPSIDES scale up efforts.

 UPSIDES has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 779263.
 This newsletter reflects only the authors' view.
 The Commission is not responsible for any use that may be made of the information it contains.
-DISSEMINATION CONFERENCES IN LONDON, TEL AVIV AND HAMMAMET The Project Leads and Research Workers participated in the 14th International ENMESH conference held in Tel Aviv, Israel in 2022.
+CONFERENCES IN LONDON, TEL AVIV AND HAMMAMET The Project Leads and Research Workers participated in the 14th International ENMESH conference held in Tel Aviv, Israel in 2022.
 The sites presented their experiences (facilitators and barriers) of implementing UPSIDES during the Covid-19 pandemic and perspectives of Peer Supporters of working on the UPSIDES project in form of a poster presentation.